 What planet rules the Lot of Victory?

 Jupiter is its significator.
-That is why the lot carries Jupiterian themes of faith, hope, generosity, and favor, and why Jupiter's own condition is weighed whenever you interpret the lot.
+That is why the lot carries Jupiterian themes of faith, hope, generosity, and favor, and why you always weigh Jupiter's own condition when you interpret the lot.

 Is the Victory formula disputed among the ancient sources?